Improving Transferability of Adversarial Examples via Bayesian Attacks: Bayesian Attack for Improved Transferability

 Numerous methods have been proposed to learn covariance matrices, but in this paper we opt for SWAG~\cite{maddox2019simple} due to its simplicity and scalability.
 SWAG offers an enhanced Gaussian approximation to the distribution of $\rvw$ and $\rve_i$ (for brevity, the subscript $i$ will be dropped in this subsection).
 Specifically, we adopt the SWA solution~\cite{izmailov2018} as the mean of $\rvw$, and decompose the covariance matrix into a diagonal term, a low-rank term, and a scaled identity term, \ie, $\rvw\sim \gN( \rvw_{\mathrm{SWA}}, \mathbf{\Sigma}_\rvw)$, where

-$\alpha \geq 0$ represent the scaling factor of SWAG for disassociating the learning rate of the covariance~\cite{maddox2019simple} and $\beta \geq 0$ controls the covariance matrix of the isotropic Gaussian distribution. $\rvw_{\mathrm{SWA}}$, $\mathbf{\Sigma}_{\mathrm{diag}}$, and $\mathbf{\Sigma}_{\mathrm{low-rank}}$ are obtained after fine-tuning converges, thus we keep the fine-tuning loss and fine-tuning mechanism as in Section~\ref{sec:finetuning} even with the improved distribution modeling.
+$\alpha \geq 0$ represent the scaling factor of SWAG for disassociating the learning rate of the covariance~\cite{maddox2019simple}, and $\beta \geq 0$ controls the covariance matrix of the isotropic Gaussian distribution. $\rvw_{\mathrm{SWA}}$, $\mathbf{\Sigma}_{\mathrm{diag}}$, and $\mathbf{\Sigma}_{\mathrm{low-rank}}$ are obtained after fine-tuning converges, thus we keep the fine-tuning loss and fine-tuning mechanism as in Section~\ref{sec:finetuning} even with the improved distribution modeling.
+Algorithm~\ref{alg:finetune_swag} describes the fine-tuning procedure for the substitute model, optionally incorporating SWAG.

 For multi-step attacks, \eg, in I-FGSM, $\rve$ can be similarly obtained from the distribution of perturbations.
+Specifically, we can obtain a Gaussian distribution of $\rvx^{\mathrm{adv}}$ using the information contained in the trajectory of a multi-step attack by the approach of SWAG, \ie, $\mathcal{N}(\rvx^{\mathrm{adv}}_{\mathrm{SWA}}, \Sigma_{\rvx^{\mathrm{adv}}})$.
+The $\rvx^{\mathrm{adv}}$ from this distribution would elicit similar predictions by being fed into the model.
+Therefore, for the model input at the $t$-th iteration, \ie, $\rvx^{\mathrm{adv}}_t$, we can readily obtain a posterior distribution of $\rve$ as $\mathcal{N}(\rve_{\mathrm{SWA}}, \Sigma_{\rve}) = \mathcal{N}(\rvx^{\mathrm{adv}}_{\mathrm{SWA}}-\rvx^{\mathrm{adv}}_t, \Sigma_{\rvx^{\mathrm{adv}}})$.
+This posterior distribution is preferable to the isotropic distribution since it constrains the effect of the randomness term $\rve$ on the prediction.
 Unlike for $\rvw_{\mathrm{SWA}}$ and $\mathbf{\Sigma}_\rvw$, it does not necessarily require model fine-tuning to obtain the mean vector and covariance matrix of the distribution, as they model the randomness in model input instead of in model parameters and the learning dynamics of the adversarial inputs are obtained during I-FGSM.
+We can start modeling the distribution and sampling from the distribution at the 10-th iteration out of 50.
 Yet, for single-step attacks like FGSM, such a distribution modeling boils down to be equivalent to the isotropic case.
+Our approach to the diversity of model inputs differs from existing input augmentation techniques.
+Instead of simply adding noise, cropping, or translating images, we establish the posterior distribution over the input through the learning dynamics of iterative attacks and sample from this posterior distribution.
+Moreover, our approach can be easily combined with existing input augmentation methods to further improve performance.
+Experimental results are shown in Section~\ref{sec:combine}.
+Algorithm~\ref{alg:attack} outlines the iterative generation of adversarial examples using the joint Bayesian framework.